nasa-jpl/ION-DTN/tests/req-0022-reversibility/README.md

 `ici/sdr/sdrxn.c:808`.

 The previous suite (`reversibilityCheck1` through `4`) was retired in favour of the two tests below.
-See `DESIGN.md` for the rationale and `KNOWN_ISSUES.md` for environmental issues observed during development.

 ## Tests